"Racial Issues." By James D. Agresti.

 Ocean using rudders (invented in China), trigonometry (invented in Egypt), and

-numbers (invented in India).
+the Arabic numeral system (invented in India).
 Linguistic diversity has restricted communications

 in Africa, which has about 10% of the world's population and about 30% of the